MEADOWBROOK FARM HOA RENTAL POLICY

 Date: Feb 16, 2025

-REF: Disclosure Package
+REF: Disclosure Packages

 The amount of paperwork required during the home sale process is staggering.
 When you’re buried under a mountain of 180 pages related to the deal, it’s easy to neglect a stack that seems to hide on the periphery of the transaction: the Homeowners Association (HOA) documents/ disclosures.
 Put simply, it’s a set of documents and disclosures provided by the HOA to the buyer or seller of a property within the community.
 This package, also referred to as an HOA disclosure package or HOA resale certificate, contains a wealth of information that can impact your transaction and provide valuable insight into the community.